Blind return-oriented programming: Build the exploit

-BROP prevention
+Prevention

 A huge assumption in the BROP attack is that the server restarts after each crash and when restarting does not re-randomize its address space.
 So enabling re-randomization of address space at startup can provide almost complete protection against BROP.
 Another technique used by NetBSD and Linux is sleep on the crash.
 This slows down the attack considerably and allows the system administrator to look into any suspicious activity.
 Apart from this the conventional protection against ROP style control flow hijacking attacks, Control Flow Integrity also can provide provable prevention but at a significant performance overhead.

 Similar attacks

 Another attack that is similar in nature to BROP, is JIT (Just-In-Time)-ROP, or JIT-ROP.
-It is also another attack that's based on information disclosure, which is able to also defeat Address Space Layout Randomization.
+It is also another attack that's based on information disclosure, which is able to also defeat address space layout randomization.
 Both BROP and JIT-ROP will attempt to locate gadgets on the binary in order to initiate a ROP attack, where the goal is to exploit some type of data leak.
 However, unlike BROP, JIT-ROP is not an attack which is interactive, and seeks to adapt to no-crash/crash situations, but rather, the attacker will send out a script which will discover gadgets, then subsequently creates an attack for delivery.
-Also, JIT-ROP must have two different vulnerabilities (Both a heap and stack) known in advance of the attack, while BROP only requires awareness of a stack vulnerability.
+Also, JIT-ROP must have two different vulnerabilities (both a heap and stack) known in advance of the attack, while BROP only requires awareness of a stack vulnerability.